 - For more information, see Sick Pay.

-- According to an amendment in the law on 04.08.2016, if both parents share the days of absence due to a sick child, for the purposes of calculating sick pay, sick days are counted from the first day of the first parent absenteeism and not counted for each parent separately.
+- According to an amendment in the law on 04.08.2016, if both parents share the days of absence due to a sick child, for the purposes of calculating sick pay, sick days are counted from the first day the first parent is absent and not counted for each parent separately.

 - A child was sick for four days.